elix/rfcs/proposals/0000-list-keyboard-support.md

 If no such element is found, the component itself will be assumed to be the scrollable element.

-A compnent can also explicitly indicate which of its shadow subtree elements should be scrolled by defining a property called `symbols.scrollTarget` that returns the desired element.
+A component can also explicitly indicate which of its shadow subtree elements should be scrolled by defining a property called `symbols.scrollTarget` that returns the desired element.